Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 737-800 Landing Procedure

-737-800 Transocean Air on finals Komatsu (RJNK) Airport, Japan
+737-800 Transocean Air on finals Komatsu (RJNK) Japan © redlegsfan21 from Vandalia, OH, United States, JA8991 (24643740539), CC BY-SA 2.0

 In this article I will discuss the techniques used to land the 737-800 aircraft.

 The choice of landing approach is often influenced by considerations such as the specific criteria required for the approach, the desired level of automation, and the individual pilot's preference and technique.
-Regardless, the procedure used to actually land the aircraft is similar in all approach types.
+Regardless, the method used to actually land the aircraft is similar in all approach types.

 The first part of the article discusses techniques used in the approach, descent and landing.
 This is followed by a short recap regarding situational awareness, which is critical in any approach and landing.
 At the end there is a downloadable step guide explaining the procedure to land the 737-800.